solo-io/gloo-portal-idp-connect/DEVELOPMENT.md

 ./env/validate-env.sh
 ```

+Add any new connector implementations to `cmd/idp-connect.go` so that they can become valid server options to start.

 ## TODO:

 * Create middleware to handle login requests and responses and exposing those metrics via Prometheus metrics